tylergasperlin/JSFunctionalProgramming/README.md

 // Returned function has closure over any values that were previously given
 // Return function from another function = higher order function

+Currying can be used to take a function that expects multiple arguments and reduce this to multiple function that expect a single argument.
+High arity functions can be used to achieve composition.